Ex-hedge fund CEO enters topsy-turvy Senate GOP primary race | Times Leader

 Winning it is no slam dunk for McCormick.

-He is one of three wealthy, connected candidates — including , the heart surgeon who carries unrivaled name recognition as the host of daytime TV’s “The Dr. Oz Show” — moving from blue states to run in decidedly purple Pennsylvania.
-That is from GOP primary rivals.
+He is one of three wealthy, connected candidates — including Mehmet Oz, the heart surgeon who carries unrivaled name recognition as the host of daytime TV’s “The Dr. Oz Show” — moving from blue states to run in decidedly purple Pennsylvania.
+That is raising carpetbaggery cries from GOP primary rivals.

 McCormick’s backers tiptoe around that by stressing his growing up in Pennsylvania, graduating from high school in Bloomsburg where he still owns a family Christmas tree farm, and spending about a decade in business in Pittsburgh, where he ran online auction house FreeMarkets Inc.